|

 Q: What are the committees that each unit has to assign a chairman to and report on three times a year?

 A: There are 20 topics: Americanism, Auxiliary Emergency Fund, Cancer Awareness, Chaplain, Children & Youth, Constitution & Bylaws, Community Service, Education, Empire Girls State, Historian, Junior Activities, Leadership, Legislative, Membership, National Security, Past President’s Parley, Poppy Poster, Public Relations, V A & R, and Warriors Family Assistance.
 When you have nothing to report, write “no activity” on the form, but still submit it to the Chenango County representative.
-Dates for the unit to submit (most) forms is November 1, March 1, and May 1.
+Dates for the unit to submit forms is November 1 & April 1.
 Read more here: http://www.deptny.org/programs/

 Q: Why is it important to keep a record of how many years you’ve been an ALA member?

 A: There are pins and certificates as recognition for your dedication and service that are presented usually at each decade.
-Also, our Unit #376 agreed that after 40 years of membership, we will pay all future dues.
+It's up to the unit president.
+Unit #376 voted that after 40 years of membership, we pay all future dues.

 Q: How do you become a Paid Up For Life (PUFL) member?

 A: Through PUFL, members pay a one-time fee to gain lifetime membership in the American Legion Auxiliary.
 To enroll, one must be in good standing and must have held a valid membership card for the current year.
 The cost is based upon two factors -- the member's age at the time of application/purchase and the total dues of the Unit at the time the application is processed.
 (The total dues of the Unit consist of the Department per capita, the National per capita and the amount of annual dues retained by the Unit.)
-As an example, in 2014, Unit #376 charges $25 annual dues.
+As an example, in 2014, Unit #376 charged $25 annual dues.
 For an ALA member age 50-59, the PUFL cost is $623.
+(It's based on an 80 yr life expectancy.)
 If the dues increased, this would be a saving.

 Each year thereafter, National Headquarters will send the Unit, through its Department Headquarters, the Unit's share of the member's annual dues.
-The Unit will receive the same amount each year as long as the member lives and remains a member of that Unit.
+The Unit receives the same amount each year as long as the member lives and remains a member of that Unit.